realblingy/BigBrain/README.md

 ### 2.9.
 Other notes
  * The port you can use to `fetch` data from the backend is defined in `frontend/src/config.json`
+ * The data structure of a "question" is open ended - it's not defined explicitly in the backend.
+Because of this, the backend has 3 wrapper functions defined in `backend/src/custom.js` that it uses to extract meaning from your custom data structure.
+You will have to implement these as you build out your frontend.

 ## 3. The Back-end (Provided - no work required)